BitSmilez/inconvenio-webshop-product-service/README.md

 This will start the microservice and any required infrastructure, such as a message queue, in separate containers.
 The API will be accessible on http://localhost:8089.
 API Endpoints
+    GET /products: Retrieve all products
+    GET /product/{id}: Retrieve a product by its ID POST /product: Create a new product
+    PUT /product/{id}: Update an existing product
+    DELETE /product/{id}: Delete a product by its ID GET /product/find?keyWord={keyWord}: Find products based on keywords GET /product/category/{category}: Filter products by category
+    GET /products/sale: Filter products on sale

     POST /cart/add-to-cart: Publish an add-to-cart event
     POST /cart/remove-from-cart: Publish a remove-from-cart event